 You should also consider the size of your room and the humidifier.
 Having a large humidifier in a small living room isn’t ideal.

 The device will produce too much mist, creating a moist environment.
 This can eventually lead to mold and mildew.

 Over time, living in such an environment can make you sick, especially if you already suffer from allergies (3).
 In medium or large rooms, you can place the humidifier almost anywhere.
 The machine will work to distribute the vapors evenly, thus maintaining the right level of humidity.

 A final thing to keep in mind is to avoid having the humidifier near a radiator or vent.
 Placing the machine near a heat source can meddle with the humidity readings.
 So, if your humidifier has a built-in hygrometer, it will produce a lower result due to the low-humidity air coming from the vent.

-However, whenever possible, have the device elevated — this ensures even distribution of mist.
 For cool-mist humidifiers, in particular, try to place them as high as possible.
 The droplets coming from the device require time to blend with the atmosphere.
 If it stands on the floor, they’re likely to drop without evaporating properly.